-The Group has adopted Ind AS 115 'Revenue from Contracts with Customers' with the date of initial application being April 1, 2018.
-Ind AS 115 establishes a comprehensive framework on revenue recognition.
-Ind AS 115 replaces Ind AS 18 Revenue and Ind AS 11 Construction Contracts.
-The application of Ind AS 115 did not have material impact on the financial statements.
-As a result, the comparative information has not been restated.
+The Group has adopted IFRS 15 "Revenue from Contracts with Customers" with the date of initial application being April 1, 2018.
+IFRS 15 establishes a comprehensive framework on revenue recognition.
+IFRS 15 replaces IAS 18 Revenue and IAS 11 Construction contracts.
+The application of IFRS 15 "Revenue from Contracts with Customers" did not have material impact on the financial statements.